-Join us on this journey every 1st & 3rd Saturday mornings at 8:00 am in the church.
+Join us on this journey every other Saturday morning at 8:00 am in the church.
 All men welcome!

 Tired of the same old Netflix shows?
 Looking for some new family movies or shows?
 Curious about what Catholics believe?
 We have just what you are searching for!